Fundament-Software/scopes/doc/scopes-ref.rst

 .. macro:: (from ...)
 .. macro:: (import ...)
 .. macro:: (locals ...)

+   export locals as a chain of two new scopes: a scope that contains all the constant values in the immediate scope, and a scope that contains the runtime values.
 .. macro:: (loop ...)
 .. macro:: (match ...)
 .. macro:: (or ...)